chitchatjs/chitchatjs-docs/src/alexa/components.md

 # Components

-With `@chitchatjs/alexa` you get many prebuilt Blocks that you can plug into your skill code.
+With `@chitchatjs/alexa` you get many prebuilt Building Blocks that you can plug into your skill code.
 We will use `ax` as a short form of `alexa` below.

 ## Core